decentraland/old-documentation/_posts/examples/2018-01-04-video-tutorials.md

 #### Add predefined animations to a 3D model

-This tutorial shows you how you can download a feely licenced 3D model from Google Poly, and apply free animations that you can download from Mixamo to it.
+This tutorial shows you how you can download a freely licenced 3D model from Google Poly, and apply free animations that you can download from Mixamo to it.

 It then also goes over how you can activate these animations in a Decentraland scene.